 Wouldn’t it be great if only one score could provide us with the “path to prosperity and true growth?”
 Unfortunately, if something sounds too good to be true, it is.
 In the case of Net Promoter, scientific data does not back up its claims.
 Thus, the answer to two of the questions posed earlier is “No.” You should not use Net Promoter as your one and only survey and it alone is not the answer to business success.
 Now I will address the third question, “is it a revolutionary tool or a fad?”
-Many large companies have jumped on this idea, Net Promoter is not a fad that will go the way of the hula hoop and pet rock.
+Many large companies have jumped on this idea, so Net Promoter is not a fad that will go the way of the hula hoop and pet rock.
 The real path to prosperity and true growth is to utilize a combination of scientific tools for measuring customer and employee attitudes (NPS, ENPS, Customer Surveys, Employee Surveys) that have proven successful in decades of research.
 This will provide you with the depth and scope of information you need to get an accurate forecast of your business.
-Armed with an accurate forecast, you will be prepared for whatever weather conditions await you.
+Armed with an accurate forecast, you will be prepared for whatever business conditions await you.

-NBRI has been utilizing scientific approaches to business research to help companies in all industries learn more about their customers and employees for over 30 years.
+NBRI has been utilizing scientific approaches to business research to help companies in all industries learn more about their customers and employees for over 3 decades.
 If you would like to learn more about how NBRI can help your business find the path to prosperity and growth using proven scientific methods, call us today at 800-756-6168.